babel/website/_posts/2017-09-05-planning-for-7.0.md

 ## Thanks!

-I'm hopeful that we can do the official release soon, but I'd like to mention that open source is sustained by a consistent, day-to-day maintainence and not just a hyped-up release cycle where we just leave everyone else in the dust and move on.
+I'm hopeful that we can do the official release soon, but I'd like to mention that open source is sustained by consistent, day-to-day maintenance and not just a hyped-up release cycle where we just leave everyone else in the dust and move on.